Route Planning & Optimization Guide – Routing Types And Business Use Cases

 Territory Routing – Service Area Route Optimization

-Territory routing enables route planning based on predefined geographic territories in Route4Me.
+Territory Routing enables route planning based on predefined geographic territories in Route4Me.
 It organizes customer locations into defined service areas to support structured geographic planning.

 Territories define the geographic boundaries for routing, ensuring routes are planned and executed within assigned service areas.
-Learn more about Territory Routing.

 Territory routing organizes customer locations into predefined geographic service areas to support structured, territory-based route planning and execution.